lmxyy/sige/README.md

 ### Installation

-After installing [PyTorch](https://pytorch.org), you should be able to install SIGE with PyPI
+After installing [PyTorch](https://pytorch.org), you should be able to install SIGE with PyPI：

 ```shell
 pip install sige